mvpete/misc_projects/README.md

 misc_projects
 =============

-miscellaneous projects by MVPETE, mostly examples and things I've done for fun.
+miscellaneous projects by MVPETE, a random collection of sample projects, failures to launch and other fun stuff.
 No warranty whatsoever.
-No guarantee the code works either
+No guarantee the code works either.

-npp - named pipe protocol, just a simple server/client setup using Windows named pipes
+// list of projects and languages npp - (C++) named pipe protocol, just a simple server/client setup using Windows named pipes